Diabetic neuropathy is a nerve disease in diabetes. It is one of the devastating complications of diabetes.

 - Excessive alcohol use: Alcohol is a direct toxin for the nerves.
 It also causes magnesium deficiency which further worsens neuropathy.

-- Vitamin D, calcium, potassium, and magnesium deficiencies often mimic symptoms of peripheral neuropathy.
-Vitamin D deficiency is extremely commonly, especially in elderly patients as well as in individuals who avoid sun exposure.
+- Deficiency of Vitamin D, calcium, potassium, and magnesium often mimic symptoms of Peripheral Neuropathy.
+Vitamin D deficiency is extremely common, especially in elderly patients as well as in individuals who avoid sun exposure.
 Potassium and magnesium deficiencies are frequently present in patients who are on diuretics.

-Good blood glucose control can prevent the development of peripheral neuropathy.
-Therefore, excellent blood glucose control is crucial right from the time of the diagnosis of diabetes.
-In addition, take vitamin D in adequate doses.
-Add magnesium supplement.
-And abstain from alcohol.
-Additionally, avoid any unnecessary medications such as diuretics which can worsen diabetic neuropathy.
+Good blood glucose control can prevent the development of Diabetic Peripheral neuropathy.
+Therefore, excellent blood glucose control is crucial right from the time of the diagnosis of Diabetes.
+In addition, take Vitamin D in adequate doses.
+Add magnesium supplement and abstain from alcohol.
+Additionally, avoid any unnecessary medications such as diuretics which can cause deficiency of potassium ans magnesium.

-Again, a good control of diabetes using my five-step treatment strategy is crucial, as it prevents further progression of peripheral neuropathy.
+Again, good control of Diabetes using my five-step treatment strategy is crucial, as it prevents further progression of Diabetic Peripheral Neuropathy.

 A spouse or a friend should regularly examine your feet for any ulcer or sign of infection.
 Also see a podiatrist on a regular basis.

-Several clinical studies have shown the effectiveness of alpha-lipoic acid in treating peripheral neuropathy.
-I use alpha-lipoic acid in my diabetic patients with peripheral neuropathy and have seen some good results.
+Several clinical studies have shown the effectiveness of alpha-lipoic acid in treating Diabetic Peripheral Neuropathy.
+I use alpha-lipoic acid in my diabetic patients with Diabetic Peripheral Neuropathy and have seen some good results.
 The usual dose is 600–1200 mg/day.

 For superficial, burning-type pain, capsaicin works pretty well.
 It is a skin cream which you apply to the affected area, usually the feet.
 Capsaicin comes from hot red peppers.